 “Some people, those what were heavily enspelled, or have an unusual affinity for magic, retain the skills and memories permanently.”
 Xander hesitated for a moment, watching how Cordelia was reacting.
 “Gradually, they integrate the new memories and skills and regain most of their own personality.”

 “I guess we know what is going to happen to us, then.”
 Cordelia looked away from Xander’s face and down at their clothes.
-Cordy was wearing a black leather jacket and tight jeans with a red tank top, while Xander was wearing his coat from the evening before over a flannel shirt, t-shirt and blue jeans.
+Cordy was wearing a black leather jacket and tight jeans with a red tank top, while Xander was wearing his coat from the evening before over a flannel shirt, white t-shirt and blue jeans.

 (“What else did you get from last night, Cordy?”)
 Xander asked in Italian, playing a hunch.